callumflack/callum-flack-design/content/pages/about.md

 heroImageFirst: true
 ---

 > Hi, I’m Callum.
 I'm a design-obsessed, code-based, digital craftsman.
-I’ve been designing and building brands and experiences since 2000.”
+I’ve been designing and building brands and experiences since 2000.

-My work revolves around listening and understanding people and their challenges—clients, collaborators and the audiences I'm building for—and providing digital solutions.
-We all think with our gut and act with our heart.
-I'll help you build brands and services that emotionally connect with people, and do the job customers want.
+My work revolves around listening and understanding people and their challenges—clients, collaborators and their audiences—to provide elegant, satisfying digital solutions.
+I'll help you build brands and services that emotionally connect with people, and do the job customers need you for.

 ## Experienced